 - Allow it to thaw until it reaches room temperature (about an hour)

-- Get a heat-resistant plastic bag that doesn’t contain any chemicals or harmful components.
+- Get a heat-resistant plastic bag that contains no chemicals or harmful components.

 - Seal the bag with the steak inside.